piwesajopo/dart-learn1_cc-check/source-code-analysis.md

 var sum = 0;
 ```

 You can use whichever style you prefer.
-If you are sure the type is unlikely to be changed using explicit type may be better.
+If you are sure the type is unlikely to be changed in a future version of your program, using explicit type may be better.
 But usually, if the variable is being initialized on the spot you, it is recommended to use `var`.

 #### Null Safety